THEN AND NOW

 It is hard to believe that anybody knowingly sends a loyal and good horse to auction knowing the fate that most probably befalls them.
 We try as much as possible to catch mustangs at auction where they often sell for as little as two hundred dollars to kill buyers who then immediately list them on their sites between 400 to up to 1200 dollars to cash in on them or if they can't they just ship them straight to slaughter and sell them by the pound for their meat for people in Europe and Asia to eat.
 Luckily Butler never had to see the inside to a trailer to the kill pen or make that trip to Canada.

-Adeline was saved at auction by the wonderful HiCaliber Horse Rescue.
+Adeline was saved at auction.
 She was a terrified and very scarred mare who definitely needed some feeding up.
-She is covered in cuts and scrapes and was most likely used as a tripping horse or was just plain abused.
-Adeline came in with some other horses with a well known horse flipped and one of the other horses she was with had a face covered with cigarette burns so God knows what awful abuse these beautiful horses had suffered before they were rescued.
+She was covered in cuts and scrapes and was most likely used as a tripping horse or was just plain abused.
+Adeline came in with some other horses with a well known horse flipper and one of the other horses she was with had a face covered with cigarette burns so God knows what awful abuse these beautiful horses had suffered before they were rescued.

 Adeline was sent to quarantine and we agreed to take her and Anselm Little Boy.
-They are currently living at our ranch in Malibu being fattened up and spoiled before coming up to Oregon when the snow melts and weather improves for the haul.
+They are now living the big life in Oregon and share a large pen with the mini mules Bonnie and Clyde.
 She is handled daily and is losing her fear and learning to trust again.
 She is one gorgeous mustang.

 Kennedy was rescued from a feedlot in Washington.
 They weren't sure he was a mustang so we had a vet visit there and check his brand and she confirmed that he was and told us he seemed around 18 years old and was guarded but friendly.
 We decided to rescue him and bailed him with the help of a private donor.
 Our ranch manager Jon drove the six hours up to the kill pen to haul him home and we all stayed up to welcome him here.